moduloTech/toolbox/README.md

 ## Functions

-Functions should have commments in&out:
+Functions should have commments inside & outside:
-* IN
+* Inside
   * Reading the comments should describe everything going on in the function
   * I know, Ruby is super easy to read and doesn't require much commenting.
 Don't be a player here, just comment your code like it was designed to send a rocket on the moon.
 And yes, we do send rockets on the moon!
-* OUT
+* Outside
   * Add your name along with the list of authors
   * Add a short description about what the function does